joaovpr/joaovpr/README.md

  I am majoring in computer science at the Federal University of Campina Grande (UFCG).
- I am used to web development and object oriented programming mainly in java
+ I am used to front end web development and object oriented programming mainly in java